dortania/OpenCore-Install-Guide/clover-conversion/Clover-boot-arg.md

 * Used for disabling VT-D support
 * With Clover, when this flag was present it would also drop your DMAR table from ACPI
-* This flag also requires SIP to be disabled in macOS 10.15 catalina, so with OpenCore this flag is no longer recommended and instead replaced with `Kernel -> Quirks -> DisableIoMapper`
+* This flag also requires SIP to be disabled in macOS 10.15 Catalina, so with OpenCore this flag is no longer recommended and instead replaced with `Kernel -> Quirks -> DisableIoMapper`

 **kext-dev-mode=1**: